-Chamber Music – Queen's has developed a reputation for thriving chamber music ensembles.
-As many pupils as possible are encouraged to play in string quartets, clarinet choirs, trio sonatas and similar genres and enjoy performing together.
+Queen's has developed a reputation for thriving chamber music ensembles.
+As many pupils as possible are encouraged to perform in small vocal ensembles, string quartets, clarinet choirs, trio sonatas and similar genres, and enjoy performing together.

 Queen’s is highly renowned for its superb productions of musicals, two of which are produced each year.
 As well as singing and acting, musicians have the opportunity to play in the pit orchestras alongside professionals.

-Recent productions include ‘Coram Boy’, ‘The Addams Family’ and ‘Whistle Down The Wind’, all of which received outstanding critical acclaim.
+Recent productions include ‘Made In Dagenham’ ‘Coram Boy’, ‘Seussical - The Musical’ ‘The Addams Family’ and ‘Whistle Down The Wind’, all of which received outstanding critical acclaim.